 Working together to Heal Country this NAIDOC Week

-The NSC acknowledges that we are on the traditional lands of the Kaurna people of the Adelaide Plains and pays respect to Elders past and present.
+The NSC acknowledges that our Osborne office is on the traditional lands of the Kaurna people of the Adelaide Plains and pays respect to Elders past and present.
 We recognise and respect their cultural heritage, beliefs and spiritual relationship with their Country and that these are of continuing importance to the Kaurna people living today.
 We also extend our respects to all Traditional Owners of Country throughout Australia.

 NAIDOC Week celebrates the rich history and culture of the Aboriginal and Torres Strait Islander peoples.